leonhma/python-package-automation/README.md

 ## Automatic unittesting

-* If you're familiar with the python testing framework unittests, this is for you.
+* If you're familiar with the python testing framework `unittest`, this is for you.
-* Write you test like you normally would.
+* Write your test like you normally would.
 With every push, your tests are run against the code you wrote.
 If your project depends on libraries, you can add a `requirements.txt` file, or just let `setup.py` do it's thing.